 - You must complete an application and be accepted into the course before you can register.
 Email Professor Mattone or Professor Kumpf for an application.

 - While you are not required to be SCUBA certified to participate in the course, it does provide a different level of enjoyment and learning than snorkeling.
-Prof. Mattone can give you recommendations on where to get SCUBA certified.

 - You can take the course for Biology or Geology credit.